xpack-dev-tools/flex-xpack/README.md

 # The xPack flex

-A standalone cross-platform (Windows, macOS, GNU/Linux) binary distribution of flex, intended for reproducible builds.
+A standalone, cross-platform (GNU/Linux, macOS) binary distribution of flex, intended for reproducible builds.

 ## Project documentation